 Accessibility options

-Accessible ramps for boarding, accessible bathrooms at ferry terminals.
+Accessible ramps are available for boarding, there are accessible bathrooms at ferry terminals.
+Bicycles can be taken on the Wan Chai route.

 Recommended hotels located nearby